 8.3.
-B. (2) (a) Psychologist applicants who fail to pass the written examination at the Psychologist cut-off point, but whose scores exceed the Psychological Examiner cut-off point, may petition the Board for licensure at the Psychological Examiner level.
+B. (21) (a) Psychologist applicants who fail to pass the written examination at the Psychologist cut-off point, but whose scores exceed the Psychological Examiner cut-off point, may petition the Board for licensure at the Psychological Examinerlevel.

 8.3.
-B. (2) (b) Petition for Extension.
-An applicant who fails to pass the written examination may submit a formal written request to the Board for an extension of time to practice psychology under qualified supervision.
+B. (2) (b) Petition for Extension of Provisional Licensure Status.
+An applicant who fails to pass the written examination within eighteen (18) months of being granted provisional licensure status may submit a formal written request to the Board for an extension of time to practice psychology underqualified supervision provisional license status for an additional eighteen (18) months.
 The Board shall determine whether to grant or refuse this request.